purpleKarrot/purplekarrot.net/_posts/2024-09-30-refactoring-ctest.md

 3. [CTest Module](https://cmake.org/cmake/help/v3.30/module/CTest.html)
 4. [CTest Script](https://cmake.org/cmake/help/v3.30/manual/ctest.1.html#dashboard-client-via-ctest-script)

-I also mentioned that 4 is the most flexible approach because it can both initialize *and* update the source directory.
-And that it is the only approach that allows you to execute the same step more than once.
+I also mentioned that option 4 is the most flexible approach because it can both initialize *and* update the source directory.
+It is also the only approach that allows you to execute the same step more than once.
 This is the approach that newcomers should be directed to.

-Since it is the most flexible approach, you would assume that it is the core implementation and the other three are legacy wrappers?
-Unfortunately no. The core implementation is the one with the options named in CamelCase.
+Since it is the most flexible approach, you might assume that it is the core implementation and that the other three are legacy wrappers.
+Unfortunately, this is not the case.
+The core implementation is the one with the options named in CamelCase.
 When a CTest command is executed, all relevant variables are copied into a central dictionary in the `cmCTest` class, as if they had been parsed from a `.tcl` file.
-This implementation detail is leaked in the `--extra-verbose` output of CTest:
+This implementation detail is revealed in the `--extra-verbose` output of CTest:

 ```
 SetCTestConfigurationFromCMakeVariable:UseLaunchers:CTEST_USE_LAUNCHERS
 ```

-But that approach is not only at the core of the implementation, but also at the core of the documentation.
-Look at the documentation of the [`CTEST_USE_LAUNCHERS`](https://cmake.org/cmake/help/v3.30/variable/CTEST_USE_LAUNCHERS.html)
+Not only is this approach at the core of the implementation, it is also central to the documentation.
+For example, look at the documentation for the [`CTEST_USE_LAUNCHERS`](https://cmake.org/cmake/help/v3.30/variable/CTEST_USE_LAUNCHERS.html)
 variable: